webforj/webforj-documentation/docs/components/progress-bar.md

 ### Orientation

-The Webforj progress bar allows the developer to chose the direction in which the bar will fill as progress is made.
+The webforJ progress bar allows the developer to chose the direction in which the bar will fill as progress is made.
 The options are either filling vertically from bottom to top, or horizontally from left to right.
 Setting the orientation <b> does not </b> automatically set the dimensions for the bar, this must be done by the developer.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.progressbardemos.ProgressbarOrientation'